DSP of the Year Awards

 Writing a Strong Nomination

-There are four key dimensions on which nominations will be evaluated.
-View the full evaluation rubric here.
+There are four key dimensions on which nominations will be evaluated, and each dimension carries equal weight as it is considered in the overall evaluation of the nominee.
+View the full evaluation rubric.
 Understanding these dimensions can help you write a strong nomination.
 These dimensions include:

-In addition to responding to prompts in the nomination form about these dimensions, you will also be asked to complete two additional fields:
+In addition to responding to prompts in the nomination form about these dimensions, you will also be asked to complete one additional field:

 As you showcase how your DSP meets these criteria, it’s important to provide examples rather than just describe character and personality traits of your nominee.
 In our experience, all the DSPs nominated are hard-working, dedicated and caring.
 Therefore, the judging committee will be much more compelled by an anecdote demonstrating how the DSP went beyond the call of duty than by an assertion that the DSP is highly dedicated.
 Tell us stories about the DSP’s skills and values in helping people achieve meaningful outcomes!